bitnami/charts/bitnami/opensearch/README.md

 - `data.service.*` has been removed.
 - `master.ingress.*` has been renamed as `ingress.*`.
 This ingress will be backed by the coordinating/master service previously mentioned.
 - In addition, an Ingest-only service and ingress have been added, for use cases where separated ingrestion and search channels are needed.
-- `global.coordinating.name` have been renamed as `global.elasticsaerch.service.name`.
+- `global.coordinating.name` have been renamed as `global.opensaerch.service.name`.
 - `name` has been renamed as `clusterName`.
 - `extraEnvVarsConfigMap` has been renamed as `extraEnvVarsCM`.
 - `{master/data/ingest/coordinating}.replicas` has been renamed as `{master/data/ingest/coordinating}.replicaCount`.
 - `{master/data/ingest/coordinating}.securityContext` has been separated in two different values: `podSecurityContext` and `containerSecurityContext`.
 - `{master/data/ingest/coordinating}.updateStrategy` is now interpreted as an object. `rollingUpdatePartition` has been removed and has to be configured inside the updateStrategy object when needed.
-- Default values for `kibana.elasticsearch.hosts` and `kibana.elasticsearch.port` have been modified to use the new helpers.
+- Default values for `kibana.opensearch.hosts` and `kibana.opensearch.port` have been modified to use the new helpers.
 - `{master/data/ingest/coordinating/curator/metrics}.name` has been renamed as `{master/data/ingest/coordinating/curator}.nameOverride`.

 ### To 17.0.0